-Gaudenzia continues to be in the forefront of employee development and entry level job opportunities to replenish our ever changing human service workforce.
+Gaudenzia continues to be at the forefront of employee development and entry-level job opportunities to replenish our ever-changing human service workforce.

 - Alvernia University

 - Baltimore City Community College

 - Community College of Philadelphia

 - Temple University

 - Widener University

 For more information regarding Gaudenzia Center for Higher Education opportunities, please contact Vernon Hunt at (610) 239-9600 Ext.
 1031 or firstname.lastname@example.org.